ifad/chronomodel/README.md

 structure is handled behind the scenes by the other schema statements.
 E.g.:

  * `rename_table`  - renames tables, views, sequences, indexes and triggers
- * `drop_table`    - drops the temporal table and all dependant objects
+ * `drop_table`    - drops the temporal table and all dependent objects
  * `add_column`    - adds the column to the current table and updates triggers
  * `rename_column` - renames the current table column and updates the triggers
  * `remove_column` - removes the current table column and updates the triggers